 Corrosion protection can feel like an upsell or an unnecessary item at the end of a long spec list.
 But the truth is, it can end up SAVING you from the cost of repairs or worse yet, early retirement for your buses.
 Corrosion is a big problem for many fleets because winter weather de-icing chemicals are now stronger than ever before.
 Road salt is a major corrosion culprit, but even worse are newer de-icing formulas, which include calcium chloride and magnesium chloride.
 After these de-icing agents settle on the body or up in the undercarriage of the bus, they slowly eat away at your investment, corroding the chassis, bumpers, or even the wiring of the bus.
 Corrosion protection stops that from happening.

 A local Thomas Built dealer was able to see the effects of corrosion protection firsthand.
-Here are photos of the underbodies of two school buses in Massachusetts, which were both running in the same climate for the same three years.
+Here are photos of the underbodies of two school buses in Maine, which were both running in the same climate for the same three years.
 The first image shows a bus that has a protective underbody wax coating.
 The bus in the second image does not have this undercoating protection.

 The Federal Highway Administration estimates that damage from corrosion, like the bus in the second photo, costs around $276 billion each year for school transportation and trucking combined.
 Even a small chunk of that is an unnecessary expense for one bus, let alone an entire fleet.